Ultimate ‘Bougainvillea’ Care Guide: Tips & Propagation

 Summer

-Continue regular watering and fertilizing throughout the summer.
-Monitor for pests and diseases, and provide support for climbing varieties as they grow.
+Continue regular watering and fertilizing throughout the summer months.
+Monitor for pests and diseases, and provide support for climbing varieties as they grow to maintain their structure.

 Fall